AirenSoft/OvenMediaEngine/README.md

 After you enter the above RTMP URL into the encoder and start publishing, you will have an environment in which the player can view the live stream.

 #### Player
-The live stream being published can be played on the latest browsers that support WebRTC, such as Chrome, Safari, Firefox, Opera, and Edge.
+The live stream being published can be played on the latest browsers that support WebRTC, such as Chrome.
 When playing over WebRTC, you need a special step called Signaling.
 These steps are processed automatically so you can easily make it work together if you are using '[OvenPlayer](https://github.com/AirenSoft/OvenPlayer)', which implements OvenMediaEngine's Signaling specification.
 Please refer to the following source code to create an HTML page that is linked with [OvenPlayer] (https://github.com/AirenSoft/OvenPlayer).
 When you open this HTML page in your browser, the live stream you are publishing will play.
 (For more information on how to work with [OvenPlayer](https://github.com/AirenSoft/OvenPlayer), please refer to [OvenPlayer Quick Start](https://github.com/AirenSoft/OvenPlayer#quick-start).)